Collards Manual

 2.4 Templates

-object and a site object as arguments and generates HTML with spinneret.
+and a site instance as arguments and generate HTML using spinneret.

-Collards will load all lisp files from an init
+Collards will load all lisp files from the user's init

-folder before building so template definition and any desired custom behavior
+building so template definition and custom behavior can be defined there.

 A simple post template with next/prev navigation might be: